xenocrat/chyrp-lite/README.markdown

 6. Upgrade by navigating to [upgrade.php](upgrade.php).
 7. Re-enable your Modules/Feathers.
 8. Run the upgrader again.
 It will run the Module/Feather upgrade tasks.

+## Documentation
+The Chyrp Lite [wiki](https://github.com/xenocrat/chyrp-lite/wiki) has comprehensive documentation for users and developers.